bufbuild/protobuf-es/packages/protoc-gen-es/README.md

 ### `import_extension`

-By default, [protoc-gen-es][@bufbuild/protoc-gen-es] doesn't add file extensions to import paths.
+By default, `protoc-gen-es` doesn't add file extensions to import paths.
 However, some environments require an import extension.
-For example, using [ECMAScript modules in Node.js][ecmascript-modules] requires the `.js` extension, and Deno requires `.ts`.
+For example, using ECMAScript modules in Node.js requires the `.js` extension, and Deno requires `.ts`.
 With this plugin option, you can add `.js`/`.ts` extensions in import paths with the given value.
 Possible values: